ClarissaTerrones/ProjectTempate/README.md

 ### Overview of files in repository

 * This README.md: Provides an overview of the project.
-* The Python code snippets provided in the previous turns contain the data loading, preprocessing, model training, and evaluation steps.
-These would typically be organized into one or more `.ipynb` or `.py` files.

 ### Software Setup
 * pandas
 * numpy